Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 ## Key concepts in the life course studies

 ### Cumulative advantages and disadvantages
 Dannefer (2020) defines cumulative advantages and disadvantages as the systemic tendency for interindividual divergence in a given characteristic to increase with the passage of time.
-The author makes a quite strong statement that "processes generating tendencies toward cumulative advantages and disadvantages ... are inherent, law-like features of social life", as they are "a standard part of the operation of society." (p.
+The author makes a quite strong statement that "processes generating tendencies toward cumulative advantages and disadvantages ... are inherent, law-like features of social life", since they are "a standard part of the operation of society." (p.
 1251).

+Some seminar participants have a problem with this statement, as they have seen many things changed and improved over time.

 ### Work identity